This page covers the Jupiter Owners Auto Club (JOAC) get-together for 2009

 The contact phone no. is: 01969 640638, or 640687 or book online

-Then there is Middleham Castle (which was Richard III's home).
+Then there is Middleham Castle (which was King Richard III's home).

 Richmond also has its castle, an interesting town centre with picture gallery and lunch in a recently converted old station.

-Almost finally, we are fortunate in being able to go round Keith Schellenberg's collection of WO Bentleys, vintage motor cycles and attractive garden.
+Almost finally, we were fortunate in being able to go round Keith Schellenberg's collection of WO Bentleys, vintage motor cycles and attractive garden.

-We can then visit Allan Fishburn's Darlington workshop where we can see a Jupiter Mark 2 under construction, for more see below the map:-
+We could then visit Allan Fishburn's Darlington workshop where we could see a Jupiter Mark 2 under construction, for more see below the map:-

 Left: St Nicholas, once a Benedictine hospital, is Keith Schellenberg's historic warren of a house on the River Swale on the outskirts of Richmond.
 It is a beguiling place, hidden behind a high wall.